NHL Sense Arena For Ice Hockey Goalies Review - Does it work for goalies, should you buy it and what are alternatives?

 3. What I like about NHL Sense Arena are the drills where you have real players shooting because that can actually improve your shot reading and help you see real-life situations.
 But the drills where you have virtual bots shooting are almost a waste of time because you are not getting a real read for the shot, and you are not getting as many reps as you would with real-life off-ice drills.
 On top of that, you can get away with bad habits that real-life coordination drills don’t allow you to do.
 So, to get more game like situations Sense Arena is a good.
 “Poor man’s alternative” for the Sense Arena would be watching lots of hockey or your own games with pauses and slow motion to analyse situations and imaginary training.
 By the way, those alternatives have actually proven to produce good results so you want to be doing those things anyway.

-Why I wouldn’t recommend NHL Sense Arena:
+In what cases I wouldn’t recommend NHL Sense Arena:

-1. My biggest hesitation with Sense Arena is that I have seen it enforce bad habits.
-I have seen it also not produce the same results as real-life training when compared the time and effort invested.
+1. My biggest hesitation with Sense Arena is that I have seen it enforce bad habits due to virtual reality not recognizing small details in your hand positioning.
+But I have seen it also work great for goalies who are doing good reps.

 If you’ve read this far, don’t get me wrong—I think technology is great, and nothing gets better if we don’t start somewhere so I think it is great they have made the Sense Arena and it gets better all the time even real life training still produces better results at the moment.